Taking a trip on the historic UNESCO World Heritage Kalka-Shimla toy train is like traveling back in time.

 Trains from Kalka to Shimla run daily as follows:

 - Shivalik Deluxe Express (52451) -- is timed to connect with the Howrah-Kalka Mail train, which comes from Kolkata via Delhi.
-It departs Kalka at 5.20 a.m and arrives in Shimla at 10 a.m.
-Although, on average, it reaches Shimla two hours late.
-More information.
+It departs Kalka at 5.45 a.m and arrives in Shimla at 10.35 a.m.
+Although, it commonly reaches Shimla an hour or two late.
+See train information.

-- Himalayan Queen (52555) -- connects with the Himalayan Queen train from Nizammudin station in Delhi.
+Himalayan Queen (52555) -- connects with the Himalayan Queen train from Nizammudin station in Delhi.
 It departs Kalka at 12.10 p.m. and arrives in Shimla at 5.30 p.m.
 However, in reality the journey can often take up to seven hours.
-More information.
+See train information.

 Timetable from Shimla to Kalka